nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The usage scenario and how the find staff mechanism behaves is described as following.

 Step 1.
 The user launches the application, and uses the `findStaff` command as described in the UserGuide.
-The `AddressBookParser` calls the `FindStaffCommandParser`, which parses user arguments to create a `FindStaffCommand`.
+The `HrProParser` calls the `FindStaffCommandParser`, which parses user arguments to create a `FindStaffCommand`.
 The `FindStaffCommandParser`, which is a class that extends the `Parser` interface, parses user inputs and creates a `StaffNameContainsKeywordsPredicate`, which is a predicate that checks whether a given `StaffName` contains any one of the keywords.